AY 2023-2024 Hubert H. Humphrey Fellowship Program

 All applicants must

-• Have at least 5 years of progressively more responsible professional experience in Nepal as of the application submission deadline of July 23, 2022.
-Volunteer jobs, internships, and work done as a requirement for an academic degree shall not be counted towards the required duration of work experience
+• Have at least 5 years of progressively more responsible professional experience in Nepal as of the application submission deadline.
+Volunteer jobs, internships, and work done as a requirement for an academic degree shall not be counted towards the required duration of work experience;

 • Have a wish to develop problem-solving capacities, enhance capabilities to assume greater career responsibilities, and return to a significant public service role upon completion of the Humphrey Program.